Reframe Metaphor a powerful way to change your thinking

 Healing metaphor stories

 Every situation can be interpreted in multiple ways.
 Every set of facts, everything that has happened, can be understood differently.
-How you see a situation can be quite different from how I see a situation.
-Problems arise when people assign meaning to a situation and are unable to change that meaning.
+How you see a situation can be quite different from how I see the same situation.
+Problems arise when people assign meaning to a situation and then are unable to change that meaning.